 When should I arrive in Liverpool?

-Tenancy agreements for new students moving into most of the accommodation sites listed on this website commence on Saturday 15 September 2018.
-You can access your accommodation from the first day of the tenancy agreement but you can choose to move in whenever is convenient after that date.
+Tenancy agreements for new students moving into most of the accommodation sites listed on this website commence on Friday 13 September 2019.
+You can of course choose to move in whenever is convenient after the first official move-in date.

 What do I need to bring?